fischtank44/Flight_Engineer/README.md

 ![alt text](https://github.com/fischtank44/flight_engineer/raw/master/images/all_features_cycles_to_fail.png)

 The model was trained using 15 of the 26 features provided:
-![alt text]
-Number of cycles the engine has been operating: time_cycles (integer)
-![alt text]
-Temperature at the low pressure compressor outlet: t24_lpc (degrees Rankin = degrees Fahrenheit + 459.67)
-![alt text]
-Temperature at the high pressure compressor outlet: t30_hpc (degrees Rankin) Temperature at the low pressure turbine outlet: t50_lpt (degrees Rankin) Pressure at the high pressure compressor: p30_hpc (psi) Rotation speed of the fan: nf_fan_speed (rpm)
+- Number of cycles the engine has been operating: time_cycles (integer) Temperature at the low pressure compressor outlet: t24_lpc (degrees Rankin = degrees Fahrenheit + 459.67) Temperature at the high pressure compressor outlet: t30_hpc (degrees Rankin) Temperature at the low pressure turbine outlet: t50_lpt (degrees Rankin) Pressure at the high pressure compressor: p30_hpc (psi) Rotation speed of the fan: nf_fan_speed (rpm)